 5) Beets – By the time we finish pulling the last of our spring planted beets, I’m ready to seed the fall crop.
 Earthy, sweet and easy to grow, beets are among our favorite garden vegetables.
 Lately, I’ve fallen for golden and white-rooted beets.
 They have a mild, sweet flavor, and don’t stain every surface in my kitchen like red beets.
 Best bets for beets include Avalanche, an award-winning white variety with fast-growing roots, or Touchstone Gold, a selection with bright gold roots and deep green tops.

-6) Asian greens – There are a lot of great greens that fall into this category, with most appreciating the shorter and cooler days of autumn.
+6) Asian greens – When it’s time to plant a fall vegetable garden, don’t forget about this diverse and delicious group of greens.
+There are a lot of great greens that fall into this category, with most appreciating the shorter and cooler days of autumn.
 From mild mizuna to spicy mustard, crunchy pak choi to tender tatsoi, we love the broad range of Asian greens available through seed catalogs.
 Of course, there’s also the many looseleaf Chinese cabbages like Tokyo Bekana, Chirimen Hakusai, and Maruba Santoh that can be planted in late summer for September through November salads and stir-fries.

 7) Kohlrabi – Kohlrabi is the poster crop for underrated vegetables.
 Let’s change that!
 This cabbage family cousin deserves a place in every fall (and spring) garden.
 It produces a rounded stem that can be cooked, but we prefer it enjoy it raw on vegetable trays or sliced with dinner.
 And the leaves are also edible and are delicious when stir-fried or sautéed with garlic.
 There are a few different varieties of kohlrabi, with some needing a longer growing season.
 For fall, I like to grow White or Purple Vienna, or Kolibri, a fast-growing variety with bright purple stems that grow about three inches in diameter.